zakilgore/DownloadAutomation/README.md

 # DownloadAutomation
 python script that automates download folder organization into different folder for piece of mind and a clean downloads

+This creates a new folder called SortedDownloads and sorts everything into there.
+The folder will be created on where under your user account.
+To ensure you can see that, go to your Finder preferences and on the Sidebar, make sure the box that is next to your name is checked.

 This script is run in the terminal using python

 DEPENDENCIES: